PrasurjyaKashyap/Food-Emoji-Interpreter/README.md

 Created with CodeSandbox

-A food emoji interpreter created with HTML,CSS,Javascript and React.
+A food emoji interpreter created with HTML, CSS, Javascript and React.